listenrightmeow/appointment/README.md

 *not case sensitive
 ```
 ## Support
-This can run by itself in a browser that supports querySelector
+This can run by itself in a browser that supports querySelector of you can edit the selector call to getElementById

 ### Ender
 Maybe soon